Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-hype.md

 <summary><ins>&nbsp;Realistic and pragmatic&nbsp;</ins></summary>
 &nbsp;

-They were hard to find, not on the first page of the search output but ...
+Rare find, not on the first page of the search output but ...

 * *Ginni Rometty*, CEO of IBM\
 Some people call this artificial intelligence, but the reality is this technology will enhance us.
-So instead of artificial intelligence, I think we'll augment our intelligence.
+So instead of artificial intelligence, I think we'll augment our intelligence.\
 <sup>✋</sup>&nbsp;<sub>Note the keyword *augment* which can apply to abacus, paper thesaurus, or supercomputers in the same context.</sub>

+* _Christopher Nolan_, filmmaker, questioned about AI in 2023:\
+... the real world is, by definition, infinitely complex. ...
+And so, any digital simulation or technology that simulates, eventually, it always hits a particular limitation.

+* _Michael Atleson_, Attorney, Federal Trade Commission Division, 27/Feb/2023:\
+Keep your AI claims in check.

 \__________________________________________
 </details>